Thursday, September 28, 2023

 As a senior Judge, Dredd would of course be called in on a puzzler like this one, a locked-room mystery: superstar DJ Cool Johnny Cool, in his own home, shoved into the garbage grinder.
 Another Judge suggests the obvious, suicide; but it didn't seem likely to Dredd: "He comes home...makes himself a cup of sythi-caff all nice and calm...then takes a header down the garbage grinder?"
 I don't know, I've never lived anywhere with a garbage disposal, or a grinder that would chew up an entire body.
 I've certainly never lived anywhere with a TV above said grinder, either!
 There's like zero safety features; that thing looks like it'd be dangerous in a slaughterhouse.
 Dredd calls in Psi-Division, but instead of the usual Anderson he gets Judge Palmer, who seems as green as grass, but admittedly being told to find a clue in the human remains bucket is a tough day at the office for anybody.
 Surprisingly, Palmer does get a hit, bowled over by "the hate."

 We then flashback a few days, for the sad end of Cool Johnny Cool, DJ douchebag.
 An unfortunate accident in the radio station's bathroom gives him a bump on the head, and soon thereafter he would start hearing the voices.
 No one else heard, but Johnny; voices telling him how much he sucked and how he should kill himself, as soon as possible.
-And Johnny, seemingly almost in a trance, tries to throw himself out a window, drown himself in the toilet, drink a cocktail of household cleaners...Johnny's boss gives him some time off, and suggests he see a doctor; but the voices follow him home, getting louder and stronger: "TELL YOU WHAT, HOW ABOUT YOU JUST THROW YOURSELF IN THE GRUDDAM GARBAGE GRINDER, COOL JOHNNY COOL!"
+And Johnny, seemingly almost in a trance, tries to throw himself out a window, drown himself in the toilet, drink a cocktail of household cleaners...Johnny's boss gives him some time off, and suggests he see a doctor; but the voices follow him home, getting louder and stronger: "TELL YOU WHAT, HOW ABOUT YOU JUST THROW YOURSELF DOWN THE GRUDDAM GARBAGE GRINDER, COOL JOHNNY COOL!"

 Palmer explains what happened: Johnny must have been a latent psi, and the bump on the noggin triggered abilities in him.
 Namely, picking up on what everyone in Mega-City One thought of him, which drove him to his death.
 Staggered, Palmer wonders who could deserve something like that...for about three seconds, until Dredd puts on a tape of Cool Johnny Cool's show.